Lightstreamer/Lightstreamer-example-ChatTile-client-javascript/README.md

 ## Details

-This *Chat-Tile Demo* implements a simple chat/collaborative application fed in real time via a Lightstreamer server.
+This *Chat-Tile Demo* implements a simple chat/collaborative application fed in real-time via a Lightstreamer server.
 Once logged in, the user can start exchange messages with every other user present in the demo.
-For each user is created a tile of a specific background color, which contains the last message typed as well as the nickname chosen by the ueser and the user-agent information of the originating client.<br>
+For each user a tile of a specific background color is created, which contains the last message typed as well as the nickname chosen by the user and the user-agent information of the originating client.<br>
 User messages are broadcasted as you type, character by character, to all other users.

 The demo includes the following client-side functionalities: